-- Title I parents and families have the right to request the qualifications of their child's teachers - How are you notified of this right and what is the process for making a request? - You can request it from our school website under Title 1 - Request should be completed within 30 days.
+- Title I parents and families have the right to request the qualifications of their child's teachers - How are you notified of this right and what is the process for making a request? - You can request it contacting the school at 980-343-6470 - Request should be completed within 30 days.